craftcms/docs/docs/3.x/extend/cp-section.md

 - `subnav` _(optional)_ – An array of subnav items that should be visible when your section is accessed.
 (See [Subnavs](#subnavs).)

-The `url` property must be registered with a relative path to the plugin or module's section in the Control Panel in order for Craft to properly determine which nav item to designate as "active."
-Further, your subnav paths should begin with this same nav item's path in order for the item to appear selected when a subnav item is active.
+For Craft to properly designate an item as “active,” its `url` must be registered with a relative path to the plugin or module’s control panel section.
+Any `subnav` paths should begin with `url` in order to appear selected when active.

 ## Subnavs